Museum Makers: Exploring Art and Museums (formerly High School Seminar)

-The Museum Makers program brings together students with an affinity for art to: make conversation, make meaning, make art, make choices, make friends, and make a community.
-Museum makers are also the people whose job it is to operate the museum and share what it has to offer.
-Museum makers value creativity, exploring, learning, and affirming and expanding who they can be.
+The Museum Makers program brings together students with an affinity for art to make friends, conversation, art, meaning, and a community.
+Museum Makers value creativity, exploration, learning, and affirming and expanding who they can be.
 The program also explains how museums operate and what they have to offer.
-Museums come to life when people interact with art and each other.
+Museums come to life when people interact with art and with each other.

 This multiple-visit program offers upper-level high school students tools for experiencing, understanding, and interpreting art.
-In the process, participants will gain an insider’s view of how an art museum works.
+Participants will gain an insider’s view of how an art museum works.
 Sponsoring educators will have an opportunity to mentor a student outside the classroom and connect with other art educators.

-As part of a community of like-minded students, Museum Makers participants explore art through observation, sketching, in-gallery group discussions, independent research on a work of art of their choice, and visual journaling.
-Participants also learn about the intersection of art, graphic design, and visual communication and create a personal graphic design project.
-Behind-the-scenes visits with museum professionals introduce career possibilities, from curating and education to architecture and security.
-The program culminates with student-led public talks in the galleries and an exhibition of each student’s graphic design project.
+As part of a community of like-minded students, Museum Makers participants explore art through observation, sketching, in-gallery group discussions, independent research on a work of art of their choosing, and visual journaling.
+Participants also learn about the intersection of art, graphic design, and visual communication and create a personal journal incorporating graphic design techniques.
+Behind-the-scenes visits with museum professionals highlight career possibilities from curating and education to architecture and security.
+The program culminates with student-led public talks in the galleries and an exhibition of the students’ graphic design projects.

 Sessions meet for seven Saturdays from 10:00 a.m. to 3:00 p.m.
 Completion of the program requires attendance at all seven sessions.
 Lunch will be provided.